Over 506.3K Daily Active Readers:

-Our new Miss America was just crowned last night, and while we saw the ladies strut their stuff on stage in Lifestyle & Fitness, Evening Gown, Talent, and Onstage Question, earlier this week each delegate participated in the Interview competition.
+Our new Miss America was just crowned, and while we saw the ladies strut their stuff on stage in Evening Gown, Talent, and Onstage Question, earlier this week each delegate participated in the Interview competition.
 The interview is a panel-style interview with 5-7 judges that lasts for 10 minutes.
-It is worth 25% of the overall score.
+It is worth 25 percent of the overall score.
 If you are planning to compete in an MAO local and have dreams of becoming Miss America, there are a few questions you will probably get in that interview.

 1. Tell us about yourself?